Learn what's required for each field on the W2 form and for Box 12.

 |Box 2: Federal income tax withheld||

 Reports the total amount withheld from your paychecks for federal income taxes.
-This represents the amount of federal taxes you have paid-in throughout the year.
+This represents the amount of federal taxes you've paid-in throughout the year.

 |Box 3: Social Security wages||